eonil/libgit2-make-ios/README.md

 License
 -------
 Licensed under "MIT License".
-I'd be happy if you mention my name in your staff roll.
+I'd be happy if you mention my name where appropriate.